QUIJOTE scientific results XIX. New constraints on the synchrotron spectral index using a semi-blind component separation method: Abstract

 \section{Abstract}

-{We introduce a novel approach to estimate the spectral index, $\beta_s$, of polarised synchrotron emission, combining the moment expansion of CMB foregrounds and the constrained-ILC method.
-We reconstruct the maps of the first two synchrotron moments, combining multi-frequency data, and apply the `T-T plot' technique between two moment maps to estimate the synchrotron spectral index.
+{We introduce a novel approach to estimate the spectral index, $\beta_s$, of polarised synchrotron emission, combining the moment expansion of Cosmic Microwave Background foregrounds and the constrained Internal Linear Combination method.
+We reconstructed the maps of the first two synchrotron moments, combining multi-frequency data, and applied the `T-T plot' technique between two moment maps to estimate the synchrotron spectral index.
 This approach offers a new technique for mapping the foreground spectral parameters, complementing the model-based parametric component separation methods.
-Applying this technique, we derive a new constraint on the spectral index of polarised synchrotron emission using QUIJOTE MFI wide-survey 11 and 13\,GHz data, Wilkinson Microwave Anisotropy Probe (WMAP) data at K and Ka bands, and \planck\ LFI 30\,GHz\ data.
-In the Galactic plane and North Polar Spur regions, we obtain an inverse-variance-weighted mean synchrotron index of $\beta_s = -3.11$ with a standard deviation of $0.21$ due to intrinsic scatter, consistent with previous results based on parametric methods using the same dataset.
+Applying this technique, we derived a new constraint on the spectral index of polarised synchrotron emission using QUIJOTE MFI wide-survey 11 and 13\,GHz data, Wilkinson Microwave Anisotropy Probe data at K and Ka bands, and \planck\ LFI 30\,GHz\ data.
+In the Galactic plane and North Polar Spur regions, we obtained an inverse-variance-weighted mean synchrotron index of $\beta_s = -3.11$ with a standard deviation of $0.21$ due to intrinsic scatter, consistent with previous results based on parametric methods using the same dataset.
 We find that the inverse-variance-weighted mean spectral index, including both statistical and systematic uncertainties, is $\beta_s^{\rm plane} = -3.05 \pm 0.01$ in the Galactic plane and $\beta_s^{\rm high\text{-}lat} = -3.13 \pm 0.02$ at high latitudes, indicating a moderate steepening of the spectral index from low to high Galactic latitudes.
-Our analysis indicates that, within the current upper limit on the AME polarisation fraction, our results are not subject to any appreciable bias.
+Our analysis indicates that, within the current upper limit on the Anomalous Microwave Emission polarisation fraction, our results are not subject to any appreciable bias.
 Furthermore, we infer the spectral index over the entire QUIJOTE survey region, partitioning the sky into 21 patches.
 This technique can be further extended to constrain the synchrotron spectral curvature by reconstructing higher-order moments when better-quality data become available. }

 \keywords{methods: cosmology: observations -- cosmic microwave background -- Polarised foregrounds --- synchrotron emission} \authorrunning{D. Adak et al.}